SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 I gather my courage and dignity, Asli’s boot still firm on my neck.
 I push her off and stand on my feet as quick as I can, ignoring my pain, then fly directly at her, tackling her to the ground and giving her the treatment she gave me.
 I drag her through the snow, scratching and punching her face as I do.

 Then I stomp on her chest, leaving a small crater beneath her.
-The darts begin to form in my hand, and I lob them at her as quickly as they come, leaving explosions where she rests.
+The knives begin to form in my hand, and I lob them at her as quickly as they come, leaving explosions where she rests.
 I land nearby, panting and exhausted.

 Once the smoke clears, I see her there kneeling.
 Blood drips from her lips.
 “Hm.”
 She utters, as she touches her blood.
 “Fine.
 Let’s get flashy.”